traik06/shp-kit/README.md

   geojson: FeatureCollection, // GeoJSON feature collection
   sourceProjection: string, // Can be either PROJ.4 string or WKT string, such as you find in the *.prj file with your shapefile (if provided)
   targetProjection: string, // Can be either PROJ.4 string or WKT string, such as you find in the *.prj file with your shapefile (if provided) originalGeometryPropertyKey?: string // Key under which you would like the original geometry to be saved.
-Useful when showing on a WGS84 map while showing coordinates in state-plane or local space
+Useful when showing feature on a WGS84 map while showing feature coordinates on select/hover in another coordinate system
 ) => FeatureCollection // GeoJSON feature collection
 ```

-This function is still under development and will be implemented in the future.